Degenerate-States/2D-ENGINE/README.md

 ```

 ## Components
-this section contains specifics on various components the engine has
+this section contains specifics on various components the engine has, as a general rule, their API is similar
+to the engine in that they contain an update and render method where applicable.
 ### RigidBody
 used for posistion, velocity, rotation, and rotational velocity of game objects. has various getters and setters for
 nearly all its parameters however most of these are just a convience as you can just manually set its parameters.